Fort Myers Dog Bite Lawyer Representing Victims of Canine and Other Animal Attack Injuries Throughout Florida

 Dog bites and attacks easily can result in very serious injuries and permanent disfigurement.
 These types of injuries often cause scarring and tearing of the skin that can require extensive treatment and repair in order to remediate the cosmetic damage.
 This course of treatment is often very painful for the victim, as well as embarrassing.
 Furthermore, if the victim is a very small child or a weak, elderly person, the animal is very large or aggressive, and the attack continues for a prolonged period of time, the attack may even result in fatal injuries.
 Serious complications may also occur if the animal is infected with rabies or another communicable disease, which typically necessitates that the victim receives periodic injections in order to prevent its transmission.

-Please contact the Spivey Law Firm, Personal Injury Attorneys, P.A., if you, a loved one or a child has been attacked or bitten by a dog or other animal, and we will schedule you a free consultation to meet with an experienced Fort Myers injury attorney at your earliest convenience.
+Please contact the The Spivey Law Firm, Personal Injury Attorneys, P.A., if you, a loved one or a child has been attacked or bitten by a dog or other animal, and we will schedule you a free consultation at your earliest convenience.
 There are no fees or costs unless you win.
-Please visit our settlements and verdicts page in order to view the results in some of the cases handled by Randall Spivey.
+And for additional information, please visit our settlements and verdicts page in order to view the results in some of the cases handled by Randall L. Spivey.

 More Helpful Information